If you are HIV negative:

 - Be aware that approximately 17% of people with HIV are unaware of their status.
 These people are the most likely to transmit their HIV, as they will not be taking treatment and may believe they are HIV negative.
 For this reason, serosorting (having unprotected sex only with people you believe to be HIV negative) is very risky.

 If you are concerned you might have been exposed to HIV (had unprotected sex with someone whose HIV status you do not know, or know to be positive, or shared injecting equipment), you may be eligible for PEP.
 Post-exposure Prophylaxis (PEP or PEPSE) is medication you can take to help reduce the chance of HIV transmission.
 It is a course of medication that is taken after unprotected sex where there has been a higher risk of exposure.
 PEP or PEPSE should be taken as soon as possible after sex, and definitely within 72 hours.
 The earlier it is started the more likely it is to work.
 You will need to have an assessment with a doctor or nurse before you are prescribed this medication.
 In hours, attend one of our clinics or after hours attend your nearest A&E department.

 - Pre-exposure prophylaxis (PrEP) has been shown to be highly effective at preventing HIV infection in those at high risk.
-Unfortunately this treatment is currently not available on the NHS.
 Ask in clinic or visit our information page for further details, or visit the iwantprepnow website .
-If you choose to buy PrEP online before it becomes available, we are happy to provide advice and monitoring.
+If you choose to buy PrEP online, we are happy to provide advice and monitoring.

 If you are HIV positive: